hrdlickajan/Data-Wrangling-with-MongoDB/README.md

 ```
 #### 3. visualize_restaurants.py
 - Loads every record from Atlas
-- If the record has coordinates, visualize it in a map using Folio
+- If the record has coordinates, visualize it in a map using folium
 - Clusters map markers that are near eachother

 ```